morganconnors/morganconnors.com/morganconnors.com/docs/intro.md

 # What you'll find

 See "Projects" for things I am working on, have worked on, or am planning on working on.

-See "Assorted Papers" for one-off papers/documentation I have written.